ku-fpg/ku-fpg.github.io/_drafts/remote-json.md

 {% endhighlight %}

 The same RPC `send` command gives better bundling, because of the `strongSession`.
-Now, the JOSN-RPC specification says
+Now, the JSON-RPC specification says

  * "The Server MAY process a batch rpc call as a set of concurrent tasks, processing them in any order and with any width of parallelism."